While Sue is busy elsewhere, I cue up the alternative version of Episode Two. You know, the one with the Delaware theme music.

 Me: You’re not saying very much, love.

-The Doctor continues to fret over Jo’s safety.
+The Doctor is worried about Jo’s safety.

 Sue: Why doesn’t he stick his hand into the machine and pick Jo up by her collar?
 It’s big enough.

-Me: He’ll be bitten by Drashigs.
+Me: He’ll be bitten by the Drashigs.

 The Doctor saves the day, the only way he knows how.

-Sue: OK, you’ve lost me now.
+Sue: Okay, you’ve lost me now.